 That’s fine if you have a plug-in hybrid (PHEV) with 20 miles of all-electric range.
 You can plug it into a standard wall socket anyplace that uses 110-volt current and refill the empty battery in about 4 hours.

 But if you have a plug-in car with a larger battery, the wait could be excruciatingly painful.
 Most battery electric vehicles, or BEVs, have batteries that deliver 80-110 miles of range.
-That’s 16-22 hours or more on a Level 1 device to recharge a fully depleted battery.
+The newest model an offer more than 200 miles – Chevrolet’s Bolt is rated at 248 miles.
+That’s 16 to 50 hours or more on a Level 1 device to recharge a fully depleted battery.

 Most PEV owners are likely going to be much happier with a 240-volt, or Level 2, device, which can be substantially quicker at doing the job than a Level 1 system.